 About Sheri Chapman and Prayer Paw Puppies:

-My name is Sheri, and I've loved animals all of my life.
+My name is Sheri, and I'm the founder of Prayer Paw Puppies.
+I've loved animals all of my life.
 I considered becoming a vet when I was a teenager, but when I saw how a vet must be "mean" to help in some cases, I changed my mind.

 Every animal I’ve owned, I’ve bred on some level.
 I’m extremely interested in color genetics and have delved into this in several species.

-My grandma (now deceased), my mother, and I all had a kennel license about thirty years ago.
+My grandma (now deceased), my mother (now retired), and I all had a kennel license about thirty years ago.
 We ended up selling out, but each of us kept back our favorite pets.
 We have continued to breed in characteristics that we love into our pets.
-We admire unique colors, short snouts, thick coats, temperament that is laid back and genial, and dogs that stalk our every move!
-LOL!
-We have the ultimate lap pets!
-Now we have "corrupted" nearly my whole family.
+We admire unique colors, short snouts, thick coats, temperament that is laid back and genial, and dogs that stalk our every move.
+We have the ultimate lap pets.
+Nearly my entire family is "corrupted" (own Poms).

 I built my kennel in April (2013).
 I received my MO State license (9/13) so that I can raise Pomeranians on a larger scale.
 I also have my USDA license in the summer of 2014.